pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/aws-deploy-pachyderm.md

 ```
 ## 6. Deploy Pachyderm

-You have set up your infrastructure, created your S3 bucket and an AWS Managed PostgreSQL instance, granted your cluster access to both, and, if needed, have configured your EKS cluster to create your pvs.

-You can now finalize your values.yaml and deploy Pachyderm.
+You have set up your infrastructure, created your S3 bucket and an AWS Managed PostgreSQL instance, and granted your cluster access to both: you can now finalize your values.yaml and deploy Pachyderm.

 ### Update Your Values.yaml

 !!!
 Warning
-    - If you have created a Managed PostgreSQL instance (RDS), replace the Postgresql section below with the appropriate values defined above.
+    - If you have not created a Managed PostgreSQL Server instance, **replace the Postgresql section below** with `postgresql:enabled: true` in your values.yaml.
+This setup is **not recommended in production environments**.
-    -If you plan to deploy Pachyderm with Console, follow these [additional instructions](../../console/) and add the relevant fields in your values.yaml.
+    - If you plan to deploy Pachyderm with Console, follow these [additional instructions](../../console/) and **add the relevant fields in your values.yaml**.

-### Update Your Values.yaml
 #### For gp3 EBS Volumes

 [Check out our example of values.yaml for gp3](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/aws-gp3-values.yaml) or use our minimal example below.